Obama pick for Interior head faces hearing; agency under fire

 “Being a steward of public lands means protecting taxpayers,” said Bob Abbey, who was director of the Interior Department’s Bureau of Land Management from 2009 to 2012.
 “At a time of tight budgets, that’s an even bigger part of the job.”

-Interior reorganized some enforcement work after the Deepwater Horizon oil spill in the Gulf of Mexico in 2010 and eliminated a controversial program that allowed oil and gas companies to settle royalties in fuel rather than cash.

-A new agency, the Office of Natural Resources Revenue, is tasked with collecting royalty payments in another reform, but independent reviews point to persistent weaknesses.

-Senator Ron Wyden, Democratic chairman of the energy panel, has said more needs to be done to protect taxpayers, and he has welcomed Jewell’s nomination.
+Senator Ron Wyden, Democratic chairman of the energy panel, has welcomed Jewell’s nomination and said he expects her to collect every cent due taxpayers.

 Senator Lisa Murkowski, the panel’s top Republican, has also called for taxpayer protections but separately has threatened to put a hold on the nomination unless Jewell promises to address a pending issue in Murkowski’s home state of Alaska.